Monogatari/Monogatari/README.md

 ## Documentation
 You can see the documentation in https://monogatari.io/documentation/

-You can also contribute to the documentation in the [Website repository](https://github.com/Hyuchia/MonogatariWebsite)
+You can also contribute to the documentation in the [Website repository](https://github.com/Monogatari/Website)

+## Get in Touch
+If you have any doubt, problem or just want some help please contact me, I'll be glad to help in any way I can.
+Even though Monogatari is simple enough and you can find many resources online, I know it can be hard to get started and sometimes the documentation is not clear enough, so really, contact me anytime!

+You can join the [Discord Server](https://discord.gg/gWSeDTz), send me an email, DM me at [Twitter](https://twitter.com/Hyuchia), and [Mastodon](https://mastodon.social/@HyuchiaDiego) as well.

 ## Contributing

 If you have contributed to this project, or in the webpage, please make sure you are listed in the contributors list of the website, you can add yourself in the [contributors file](https://github.com/Hyuchia/MonogatariWebsite/blob/master/templates/contributors.html) of the website

 ## License
-Monogatari is a Free Open Source Software project released under the [MIT License](https://raw.githubusercontent.com/Hyuchia/Monogatari/master/LICENSE).
+Monogatari is a Free Open Source Software project released under the [MIT License](https://raw.githubusercontent.com/Monogatari/Monogatari/master/LICENSE).